-I used to believe I was the one on earth who loved this field the most.
+I used to believe I was the one on the planet who loved this field the most.
 Now I suspect I care the least.
 I cannot see the future, sprinting toward a horizon that keeps receding into darkness.
 Part of this text was written one year ago, originally meant to be the script for a video.
 I found it too clumsy and in constant need of revision, so I reformed it into an essay.

 The industry lacks foundations